magpylib/magpylib/docs/_pages/0_documentation.md

 `displaySystem()` comes with three keyword arguments:

 - `markers=listOfPos` for displaying reference positions.
 By default a marker is set at the origin.
 By giving *[a,b,c,'text']* instead of just a simple 3vector *'text'* is displayed with the marker.
 - `suppress=True` for suppressing the figure output.
+To suppress the output it is necessary to deactivate the interactive mode by calling *pyplot.ioff()*.
 - `direc=True` for displaying current and magnetization directions in the figure.

 The following example code shows how a collection is initialized and displayed.